 How do you do that?
 On a sales letter, there are a ton of ways that you can keep the reader interested, and I'm going to share a few of them right now.

 · You can use audio

 · You can use testimonials

-Whatever you're trying to sell or promote, I want you to give proof that it works or that it would provide benefit to the person that is reading it.
+Whatever you're trying to sell or promote, I want you to prove that it works or that it would benefit the person reading it.
 Screenshots, pictures, and testimonials are all great things of proof.